 Massage Therapy Schools in Vermont

 The field of massage therapy is one that's growing rapidly in Vermont.
-People are starting to realize that a massage isnt just something you get when you want to treat yourself.
-In fact, a well-done massage can alleviate all sorts of health problems and keep away stress.
+People are starting to realize that a massage isn't just something you get when you want to treat yourself.

 As a massage therapy student, you must learn all about the human body and how to repair it through the healing power of massage.
 Early in your curriculum, you may learn about the anatomy and physiology of the human body.
 This prepares you to learn about different massage techniques and find out how they can be applied to different parts of the body.
 Hands-on practice is one of the most crucial parts of your education.
 By working with peers and real customers, you can test your massage techniques and find out how to best improve your skills.
 This knowledge can be invaluable when you begin your career, since you want to be the best massage therapist you can be.